port-experimental/super-github-metrics/docs/service_metrics_dashboard.md

   - `w` for weekly
   - `m` for monthly

-The service name is automatically sanitized (non-alphanumeric characters replaced with hyphens) and truncated if needed to fit within the 30-character limit.
+The service name is used as-is and truncated if needed to fit within the 30-character limit.

 ## Data Retention